nervmor/face_recognition/README.md

 We will support it on linux when it's stable on windows.

 #how to build
-for windows:Just build face_recognition.sln by msvc2013 which is in code/platform/win/
+for windows:Just build code/platform/win/face_recognition.sln by msvc2013